wgsl-tooling-wg/wesl-js/tools/Build-Tools.md

 ### commits
-- all pushes to the main branch shared repository should pass all tests, lint/formatting rules, commenting standards
+- all pushes and merges to the main branch shared repository should pass all tests, lint/formatting rules, commenting standards
-- interim commits needn't pass all the quality rules and encouraged to increase clarity for future readers.
-Best to put interim fixes on a branch or prefix with `interim:`.
+- interim commits are encouraged to increase clarity for future readers.
+Interim commits needn't pass all the quality rules.
+Best to put interim commits on a branch that's merged to main (or prefix with `interim:`.)

 ### prepush script
 - the `pnpm prepush` script verifies tests, linting, formatting before pushing to the main branch of the shared repository